JohnScarrow/cs-115/README.md

 Acknowledgements

 Introduction
-Slugger is a charming and challenging game developed as part of my Introduction to Computer Science course.
-With vibrant color transitions, dynamic obstacles, and a dash of personality (a randomly selected slug character might even come with a stylish red bow!), the game demonstrates key programming concepts such as:

-Game Loop & Event Handling

-Collision Detection

-Animation and Color Transitions

-File I/O with JSON (for a high score system)
+Slugger is a fun, fast-paced game where you guide a slug through perilous obstacles!

+Random Character Variation: At the start, a second slug (the female character, complete with a snazzy red bow!) is available at random.

+Dynamic Visuals: Enjoy smooth color transitions on obstacles and eye color changes each time the slug moves.

+High Scores: Beat the clock and enter your name directly into the game when you top the leaderboard (preloaded with scores from Slugger and Slugget).

+This project was developed as part of my Introduction to Computer Science class and is designed to showcase fundamental concepts like game loops, event handling, collision detection, and file I/O with JSON.

 Features
-Responsive Controls: Use the arrow keys to move the slug in all directions.
+Responsive Controls: Use the arrow keys to move the slug up, down, left, and right.

-Dynamic Obstacles: Bounce past snail shells that change colors over time.

-Stylish Characters: Enjoy a randomly chosen slug character—for a female slug, a red bow tops her head!

-Strobing Effects: Dynamic visual effects with red flashes on collision and green flashes on winning.
+Obstacles with Style: Bounce along a series of snail shells with snazzy, color-cycling effects.

+Strobing Effects: Experience dynamic screen strobing (red for collisions, green for wins) for that extra dash of excitement.

-Real-Time High Scores: Your completion time is recorded and, if fast enough, you’re prompted to enter your name using an in-game text box.
-High scores are stored in a JSON file.
+Real-Time High Scores: Your completion time is recorded, and if it's one of the fastest, you get to enter your name using an in-game text box.
+High scores are stored in a JSON file and displayed at the end of each session.

-Pre-Loaded High Scores: The high score list comes preloaded with two scores: Slugger (30.0s) and Slugget (40.0s).
+Female Character Variation: Sometimes, you'll play as a female slug with a red bow on her head – because every slug has style!

 Installation
 To run Slugger on your local machine, follow these steps: